|

 In July 1998 she and Uiles visited Hada in prison.
 Both were detained

 for more than four hours, and the boy was beaten.
-They were then
+They were then for

-but not the medicines Hada needs.
+the medicines Hada needs.

 In 2002 Uiles was arrested on an allegation of "involvement